alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-06-03-rabbitmq-patterns.markdown

 date:   2017-06-03 13:15:16 +0200
 categories: distributed systems
 ---
-This post summmarizes my forray into RabbitMQ.
+A short intro into RabbitMQ and its C# client.
 The code which merges most of the concepts from this article can be found [here](https://github.com/alexandrugris/RabbitMQ_Play).

 ### How to run RabbitMQ